All image export formats have a Size and Color page in the Export Options dialog.

 Click the Defaults button to return the export options to the default selections.

 Checking the transparency options on the PNG Options tab, the GIF Options tab, or the TIF Options tab can result in an error message when exporting if the Color depth option or Reduction method does not allow transparency.
-Click OK on the error and change the Color depth to 4-bit, 8-bit, or 32-bit for PNG or TIF images.
-For either PNG or GIF images, change the Reduction method to MedianCut555, MedianCut888, or Popularity.
+Click OK on the error and change the Color depth to 4-bit, 8-bit, or 32-bit color w/alpha for PNG or TIF images.
+For GIF images, change the Reduction method to MedianCut555, MedianCut888, or Popularity.

 Transparent TIFF images in 4-bit and 8-bit modes use TIFF tag number 42113 (a.k.a.
 GDAL_NODATA) which is not yet widely supported by other applications.
 In applications that don't support this tag, the images appear with an opaque background (no transparency).
 If the application shows an opaque background where a transparent background should appear, re-export the file with 32-bit color depth.
 Most programs support transparent TIF files with 32-bit colors.